benedictbernier-a11y/personal-sites/business-ideas.md

 If you're stuck between two, go with the one that gets you paid fastest.
 You can always add the other one later.

 You can also combine elements.
-Want to do swim meet photography AND student portraits?
-That's just a photography business with two service lines.
-Want to do merch AND content for local businesses?
-Those could be bundled.
+Pool cleaning gives you recurring revenue, reselling builds capital on the side, and the AI study guide is a scalable digital product.
+They don't compete for the same time slots.

 Pick by tonight.
 Tomorrow you build.